jmonto55/Hello-Microverse/README.md

-📖# Hello-Microverse
+# 📖 Hello Microverse

-Hello Microverse is a test project built to understand the basics of professional git workflows
+Hello Microverse is a test project built to understand the basics of professional git workflows.

-##🛠 Built With
+## 🛠 Built With
 Tech Stack
-We used html for the project structure and css to give styles
+We used html for the project structure and css to give styles.

-##Key Features
+## Key Features
-Describe between 1-3 key features of the application.

-This is a stable version
+- This is a stable version
-Running the code will print 'Hello world'
+- Running the code will print 'Hello world'.

-##💻 Getting Started
+## 💻 Getting Started

-###Prerequisites
+### Prerequisites
 In order to run this project you need:
-A functional internet browser
+A functional internet browser.

-###Setup
+### Setup
-Clone this repository to your desired folder or download the files
+Clone this repository to your desired folder or download the files.

-##👥 Authors
+## 👥 Authors

-###👤 Khaled
+### 👤 Khaled
 GitHub: @glitcher255

-###👤 Jose
+### 👤 Jose
 GitHub: @jmonto55

-##🔭 Future Features
+## 🔭 Future Features
-The next version will have a 'Hello Universe' option
+The next version will have a 'Hello Universe' option.

-##🤝 Contributing
+## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!.
 Feel free to check the issues page.

-##⭐️ Show your support
+## ⭐️ Show your support
-If you like this project use it !
+If you like this project use it.

-##🙏 Acknowledgments
+## 🙏 Acknowledgments
 I would like to thank Microverse for the information provided to build this project

-##❓ FAQ
+## ❓ FAQ
-[Question_1]

-[Answer_1]
-[Question_2]

-[Answer_2]
+- Can you download and use the project?

+  Yes, the project is open source, feel free to copy and use it.

-##📝 License
+## 📝 License
 This project is MIT licensed.